TGI Fridays

 TGI Fridays Franchisor, LLC, doing business as TGI Fridays, (Note: Originally and sometimes still stylized on corporate materials and locations as T.G.I.
 Friday’s or T.G.I.
 FRiDAY’S) is an American casual dining restaurant chain focusing primarily on American cuisine.
 The restaurant's name stands for "Thank God It's Friday".
-TGI Fridays operates over 380 locations in over 35 countries, including 79 in the United States.
+TGI Fridays operates more than 380 locations in more than 35 countries, including 69 in the United States.
 The chain filed for bankruptcy in the United States on November 2, 2024.